Priyanka-Mondal/priyanka-mondal.github.io/_pages/teaching.md

     font-style: italic; /* Italicize for differentiation */
     color: #666666; /* Grey color for a softer look */ }
+  .teaching-container .gradient {
+    font-weight: bold;
+    background: linear-gradient(to right, #8e44ad, #1e90ff); /* Gradient colors */
+    -webkit-background-clip: text; /* Clips the gradient to the text */
+    -webkit-text-fill-color: transparent; /* Makes the text transparent to show the gradient */
+    background-clip: text; /* Standard property for other browsers */
+    color: transparent; /* Makes the text transparent to show the gradient */ }

   /* Responsive design for mobile */
   @media (max-width: 600px) {